moritzmarquardt/MembraneAnalysisToolbox/README.md

 2) Run `pip install [path to package]` in your python environment

 ## Usage
-Look at `examples/` to see how the classes are imported and used.
+- Look at `examples/` to see how the classes are imported and used.

+- Check out the `best_practice.pdf` for some best practices on using this package.